Change the Mail Font Size on iPhone

 Try a few different options out, and ultimately it will depend on the quality of your eyesight as to what you’re most comfortable with.
 I have fairly decent eyesight but wear corrective glasses, and find that increasing the size a little bit is enough for me.
 If the smaller sizes make you squint though, boost the text size considerably and the minimum displayed font size won’t ever be smaller than the setting you choose:

-With iOS 7, adjusting font size is a system-wide affair and that extends to Mail app and emails as well:
+With new versions of iOS, adjusting font size is a system-wide affair and that extends to Mail app and emails as well:

 This is nice because it gives you a live preview of what the text size will end up looking like in mail app and elsewhere.